ExpRobLab/assignment1_bundle/README.md

   - rotates the robot to center the marker in the camera image (angular visual servoing),
   - when centered, draws a circle on the image, publishes it on `/final_marker_image` and saves to disk,
   - repeats for each marker in ascending order until done.

+## Workflow and Operational Logic

+The node implements a two‑stage behavior: **global detection** followed by **marker‑by‑marker centering**.

+### 1. Detection Phase

+-   The node subscribes to `/aruco_detections` and continuously rotates the robot by publishing a fixed angular velocity.
+-   Each time an ArUco marker is detected, its transform relative to the robot's base frame is retrieved from TF.
+-   Marker IDs are recorded until **five unique IDs** have been observed.
+-   Once five markers are collected, the node sorts their IDs and switches to the **centering phase**, starting with the first marker.

+### 2. Centering Phase (Global Alignment)

+-   The node selects the current target marker (e.g., `marker_12`) and looks up its transform relative to the robot base.
+-   It computes the angular error using `atan2(y, x)` in the robot frame.
+-   A proportional controller applies angular velocity to rotate the robot until the marker is approximately centered.
+-   When the marker becomes visible in the image stream, the node switches to **local optimization**.

+### 3. Local Optimization (Visual Servoing)

+-   The node uses an image‑derived variable (`local_z`) to refine the centering with a more direct visual cue.
+-   When `|local_z|` falls below a threshold, the marker is considered centered precisely.

+### 4. Image Capture

+-   Upon successful centering, the node:
+    -   Retrieves the last received image,
+    -   Draws a circle around the image center,
+    -   Saves the processed image to the workspace resources directory,
+    -   Publishes the modified image on `/final_marker_image`.

+### 5. Progression Through All Markers

+-   After finishing one marker, the node proceeds to the next ID in the sorted list.
+-   When all markers have been centered and captured, the node enters the `done` state and stops issuing velocity commands.

 ---